I previously wrote two paragraphs about the need to write this post. My San Francisco Vacation.

 When I was younger, I visited San Francisco two or three times a year.
 My visits weren’t planned and were a great deal of fun.
 Most of the trips were a spur-of-the-moment thing.
 A group of my friends and I would get together for drinks and snacks and take a long weekend to go to the city by the bay.
 In those days, having a place to stay wasn’t always pre-planned.
 Someone in the group would know someone that lived in the City or close to it, luckily, there was usually a place to sleep.

 There was a need In the mid-1990s to leave Utah, I think it was about 1996.
 So I moved to Laguna Beach to see what living in southern California was like.
-I found that after finding an apartment in the Laguna Niguel area; I discovered living in California was too expensive and difficult.
+I found that after finding an apartment in the Laguna Niguel area; Living in California was too expensive and difficult.
 I couldn’t find a job that paid me enough to pay the rent (much like the homeless people today).
 After I used all my savings, I found myself in a homeless situation.
 So I moved back to Utah to live with my brother for a year.

 In February 2018, I went to San Francisco for a vacation for four days and three nights.
 So, after 20 years of not leaving my home state, I wanted to see my favorite city, San Francisco, again.